FAR-Lab/Mobile_HRI_Lab_Hub/Lab1/Readme.md

 \*\***Describe your setting, players, activity and goals here.**\*\*

 Storyboards are a tool for visually exploring a users interaction with a device.
 They are a fast and cheap method to understand user flow, and iterate on a design before attempting to build on it.
 Take some time to read through this explanation of [storyboarding in UX design](https://www.smashingmagazine.com/2017/10/storyboarding-ux-design/).
-Sketch seven storyboards of the interactions you are planning. **It does not need to be perfect**, but must get across the behavior of the CloneBot and the other characters in the scene.
+Sketch five storyboards of the interactions you are planning. **It does not need to be perfect**, but must get across the behavior of the CloneBot and the other characters in the scene.

 \*\***Include pictures of your storyboards here**\*\*

 ## Part C. Act out the Interaction

-Try physically acting out the interaction you planned with your teammates.
-(Do you plug in the CloneBot just yet.)
+Select 3 of the 5 storyboards to act out.
+Try physically acting out the 3 interactions you planned with your teammates.
+(Do not plug in the CloneBot just yet.)
+Record these video clips and submit them (Unlisted youtube links are fine).

 \*\***Are there things that seemed better on paper than acted out?**\*\*